sakasikai/blm-mll/source/Command line tools.md

   Please select feature extraction method for residue level analysis.

+- `-mll {BR,CC,LP,RakelD,RakelO,CLR,FP,RT,MLkNN,BRkNNaClassifier,BRkNNbClassifier,MLARAM}`

+  The multi-label learning algorithom for conducting multi-label learning tasks, for example: Binary Relevance (BR).
+See [Multi-label Learning Algorithms](#Multi-label Learning Algorithms) for more information.

-- `-ml {SVM,RF,CRF,CNN,LSTM,GRU,Transformer,WeightedTransformer}`
+- `-ml {SVM,RF,CNN,LSTM,GRU,Transformer,WeightedTransformer}`

-  The machine-learning algorithm for constructing predictor, for example: Support Vector Machine (SVM).

-  Different from options in blm corresponding script, `Reformer` method is unavaliable in blm-mll.
+  The single-learning algorithm for constructing sub-predictors for the multi-label learning algorithom specified by `-mll` , for example: Support Vector Machine (SVM).
+This option is required only by multi-label learning algorithoms categoried as [Problem Transformation](#sequence-level problem).
+Pay attention to that different multi-label learning algorithom supports different set of sub-predictors, please refer to [multi-label learning algorithms in blm-mll](x).
+For more information about these single-learning algorithms, please refer to [blm manual](x).

+- `-window WINDOW`

+  use sliding window technique to transform sequence-labelling question to classification question.

+  The window size when construct sliding window technique for allocating every label a short sequence.

-- `-seq_file `
+- `-seq_file SEQ_FILE`

-  The input file in FASTA format.
+  The input sequence file in FASTA format.

-- `-label_file `
+- `-label_file LABEL_FILE`

-  The corresponding label file.
+  The multi-label file corresponding to input sequence file in CSV format with a header.
+Each following line holds $L*q$ multi-label labels of a specific sequence, where $L$ is the number of residues in the sequence and $q$ is the dimension of multi-label of every residue.